 The last Benedictines left the island in 1808.
 On their last night, the monks placed a complex curse on the island.
 Since then, anyone who tried to seek Lokrum for their own has met an unexpected and untimely death.
 According to legend, Richard the Lionheart was shipwrecked on Lokrum in 1192.
-After returning home from the crusades, he pledged to build a church on the island in thanks, but at the plea of citizens, the church was built on the nearby mainland instead.
+After returning home from the crusades, he pledged to build a church on the island in thanks.
+But, in response to the plea of citizens, the church was instead built on the nearby mainland.

 From monks to emperors

 Archduke Maximilian Ferdinand of Habsburg had a mansion built on the island in 1859.
 Maximilian’s wife, the Archduchess Charlotte of Austria, originally purchased it.
-She retained ownership of the island even after she and her husband became Emperor and Empress of Mexico.
+She retained ownership even after she and her husband became Emperor and Empress of Mexico.

 After Emperor Maximilian’s execution, the island became the property of the Habsburg Family.
-The deal was struck between Franz Joseph I of Austria and Leopold II of Belgium.
-Charlotte had become insane and Leopold had renounced in the name of his sister all claims to her and her husband’s property in Austria.
-Leopold was, in reality, far more concerned with acquiring his sister’s great fortune than with her rights to property in Austria.
+Subsequently, a deal was struck between Franz Joseph I of Austria and Leopold II of Belgium.
+Charlotte had gone insane.
+Thereafter, in the name of his sister, Leopold renounced all of her and her husband’s claims to property in the empire.
+Undeniably, Leopold was far more concerned with the acquisition of his sister’s great fortune.

-The island was given to Archduchess Elisabeth Marie of Austria as part of her marriage dowry; Yugoslavia claimed it under the Treaty of Saint-Germain.
-Princess Elizabeth stated that she was no longer a Habsburg, having renounced her rights on the occasion of her marriage; therefore Yugoslavia had no right to sequester the property.
+The island was given to Archduchess Elisabeth Marie of Austria as part of her marriage dowry.
+Eventually, Yugoslavia claimed it under the Treaty of Saint-Germain.
+But, Princess Elizabeth decreed that she was no longer a Habsburg.
+In other words, this meant she’d renounced her rights upon marrying.
+Therefore, Yugoslavia had no right to sequester the property.
 The case was settled by a payment of around $575,000 to the Princess.